knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="updateitemincart"></a>
 # **UpdateItemInCart**
-> void UpdateItemInCart (string id, ModelCartItemRequest cartItemRequest)
+> void UpdateItemInCart (string id, CartItemRequest cartItemRequest)

 Changes the quantity of an item already in the cart